 - US Citizens need a tourist visit to visit Brazil.

 - You need travel insurance if you are going to visit Brazil.
-It’s not required but I would not consider travel here without it.
+It’s not required, but I would not consider travelling here without it.

 - The national language is Portuguese.
-People in the hotels and tourist spots tend to speak English but once you leave the tourist area’s English is not common.
+People in the hotels and tourist spots tend to speak English, but English is not common once you leave.

 - Your hotel concierge can guide you and arrange all tours for you.
-I know that a lot of travelers rent a car in Brazil to explore but I personally would not.
+I know that many travelers rent a car in Brazil to explore, but I would not.

 - Grab and run crimes are frequent.
 You need to have your wits about you and don’t carry anything that can be easily grabbed.

 Brazil may be a tad edgier than some destinations.
-It’s certainly not the Caribbean and it’s no Costa Rica.
-What it is, is un-Americanized heaven that has more culture to take in that the average holiday destination.
+It’s certainly not the Caribbean, and it’s no Costa Rica.
+It is un-Americanized heaven with more culture to take in than the average holiday destination.
 And, did I mention the food is to die for?
-I know that we will visit Brazil again.
+I know that we will revisit Brazil.
 We love it!

 - Colonia Uruguay from Argentina